Yonathan Daza Player Props: Rockies vs. Phillies

-On Friday, Yonathan Daza (.219 batting average in his past 10 games, with three doubles, three walks and four RBI) and the Colorado Rockies face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 7:05 PM ET.
+The Colorado Rockies, including Yonathan Daza (hitting .194 in his past 10 games, with two doubles, three walks and three RBI), take on starting pitcher Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Saturday at 3:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Phillies.
+In his last game he had a hitless showing (0-for-3) against the Phillies.

 Yonathan Daza Game Info & Props vs. the Phillies